josephjclarke/Climate-Carbon-Instability/README.md

----
-title: Conditions for Instability in the Coupled Climate-Carbon System
+# Conditions for Instability in the Coupled Climate-Carbon System
-author: Joseph Clarke
----

-# Running the Code
+## Running the Code
 To run the code, you first must install the correct conda environment.
 To do this run
 ```